franciscop/flexpoint/README.md

 # Flexpoint

-A utility class library for making grid layouts with flexbox.
-The main focus is on React, so it has some helpers.
+A React library for making grid layouts with flexbox in 9kb (min+gzip).
 Choose **when to change your layout depending on your content** instead of the _device_ you want to show as recommended by [Google's RWD](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/how-to-choose-breakpoints), by [Smashing Magazine's Logical Breakpoints](https://www.smashingmagazine.com/2013/03/logical-breakpoints-responsive-design/) and me ☺

 ## Getting started